 - I just finished listening to the Training Beta podcast on shoulders (how to prevent injuries to them, heal them and exercise them).
 As a female, I definitely find that my shoulders are a weak point, and it’s always good to hear from an expert (physiotherapist, in this case) on what we can do to avoid injury.
 Esther Smith, the physio interviewed in the podcast, also has a good article on shoulder maintenance.
 It’s worth a read, even if you don’t climb, but suffer with shoulder niggles.

 - We love the exercises from the Gimme Kraft climbing book.
-Here’s a quick video showing a few more we want to add to our core-strength exercise bank.

 - Pumpkin hummus?
 Yes please!
 Or a bit of Pumpkin Mac-n-Cheese?
 Don’t mind if I do!

 - It’s probably bad to link back to one of my posts, but I feel like I’m craving that Carrot-Cranberry Snacking Cake again!

 - I love the idea of these Brussels Sprout fritters.
 But I’d probably have to bake them because I can never bring myself to fry things…

 - I must be on a winter-squash kick.
 This Red Kuri Squash Curry looks so inviting for a cool autumn night.
 I bet the leftovers are even better!

 - This guy is trying to complete 5 Ironman’s in 5 days.
 Absolutely crazy!
 Jill and Sean – after your first one next summer, perhaps this is something aim for! 😉